 a.
 Eighteen (18) years of age or older;

 b.
 A current UAlberta FGSR student.
 A current UAlberta FGSR student must be in good standing with UAlberta.
-A “student in good standing” at UAlberta is as set out in the UAlberta calendar to mean a student who has first class standing, satisfactory standing or marginal standing, provided if a student has marginal standing such student cannot be on probation or the subject of an academic warning, OR
+A “student in good standing” at UAlberta is as set out in the UAlberta calendar to mean a student who has first class standing, satisfactory standing or marginal standing, provided if a student has marginal standing such student cannot be on probation or the subject of an academic warning.

 You are not eligible for the Competition if you are a resident of Quebec.
 All decisions regarding eligibility to enter this Competition and the Entry Submissions will be determined by UAlberta its sole discretion.
 This Competition is void where prohibited by law.

 3. ENTRY SUBMISSIONS: Subject to the following limitations, an Eligible Entrant may only submit one Entry Submission that represents their research (“Entry Submission”).
 Each Entry Submission must be submitted to UAlberta as provided for in these Official Rules.
 Only high resolution digital images that are photo and print quality will be accepted.
 This can include photographs, images, visualizations and drawings.
 All Entry Submissions should be in .jpg or .tiff (LZW compression recommended) file formats and 300 dpi.
 The size of the image on the short edge should be a minimum of 24”.
 Entry Submissions must not be resampled in Photoshop to increase the size or dpi.
 Entry Submissions not meeting these specifications will be disqualified.